Canada

 Canadian professional services

-The strategic reality for Canadian professional services SEO: competition is meaningful but rational.
-The firms fighting for rankings tend to be legitimate businesses running real SEO programmes rather than spam networks.
-Practice area specialisation is often the highest-leverage strategic move, a Toronto corporate law firm trying to rank for “Toronto lawyer” is playing against impossible odds, but the same firm ranking for specific corporate practice areas (mergers and acquisitions, securities, technology transactions) is in a much more winnable competitive set.
-I advise professional services clients to focus tightly on specific practice areas where they have genuine depth rather than attempting to rank for generic category terms.
+Practical observations for Canadian professional services SEO: competition is meaningful but typically rational, with legitimate firms running real SEO programmes rather than spam networks.
+Practice-area specialisation is usually the highest-leverage strategic move; a Toronto corporate law firm targeting the broad “Toronto lawyer” query is up against a heavily contested SERP, while the same firm ranking for specific practice areas (mergers and acquisitions, securities, technology transactions) is in a more winnable competitive set.
+I advise professional services clients to focus on specific practice areas where they have genuine depth rather than attempting to rank for generic category terms.

 Canadian home services and trades